wa1kmoon/GRB-cruise/gcn_template.md

 Malesani et al. GCN Circ 24904,  Mao et al., GCN Circ 24896,  24905) was marginal detected in our stacked image with a magnitude of R=20.5+/-0.2 mag at the mid time of about 2.1 days after the burst.
-The photometry is calibrated with nearby USNO B1.0 stars
+The photometry is calibrated with nearby USNO B1.0 stars.